SeRG1k17/ArrayLimitedQueue/README.md

 # ArrayLimitedQueue

 Array Limited Queue is a collection that has the features of a regular array (only get + limited size), queues and sets.
-The way you value and compare items can be user-defined.
+The way you evaluate and compare items can be determined by the user.

 The Ordered Set data type is a hybrid of:
 - a [Queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)), is a list where you can only insert new items at the back and remove items from the front.
 This ensures that the first item you enqueue is also the first item you dequeue.
 First come, first serve!